Contents

 • Many healthcare organizations use collaboration and practice management to help them record provider information.
 The medical credentialing system provides automated updates when certain credentials expire or need to be re-checked.

-• In all cases, the checks consist of monitoring reports about medical incidents, malpractice claims, or other Information that can give clarity about whether to credential or re-credential the provider.
+• In all cases, the checks consist of monitoring reports about medical incidents, malpractice claims, or other information that can give clarity about whether to credential or re-credential the provider.

-4. Finish the CAQH
+iv.
+Finish the CAQH

 Finish the CAQH